erickbytes/lofipython/content/blog/validating-.rst-links-with-rst-url-validator.rst

 :slug: validating-rst-links-with-rst-url-validator
 :status: published

-The posts on this blog are written in `reStructuredtext <https://www.writethedocs.org/guide/writing/reStructuredText/>`__.
+The posts on this blog are written in `reStructuredText <https://www.writethedocs.org/guide/writing/reStructuredText/>`__.
-I recently had an idea to write a Python script to check my broken urls for broken tags or urls that are not valid.
+I recently had an idea to write a Python script to check my .rst document url links for broken tags or urls that are not valid.
 When I'm using pelican, it gives hints when a url tag is malformed and a line number, but it can still be difficult to track down a problematic link when there's an issue in your document.